-The New Zealand wars began with an attack by some Ngāpuhi hapū on Kororāreka (Russell) in the Bay of Islands.
-The major cause was the concern of some Ngāpuhi that the moving of the capital from the Bay to Auckland had hurt them economically, and Hōne Heke Pōkai’s objection to Crown authority in his area.
-His supporters cut down the flagstaff at Kororāreka four times to make his point.
-Other Ngāpuhi hapū led by Tāmati Wāka Nene supported the British.
+The New Zealand wars began with fighting between Ngāpuhi and government troops at Kororāreka (Russell) in the Bay of Islands.
+The major causes were the concern of some Ngāpuhi that the moving of the capital from the Bay to Auckland had hurt them economically, and that the Crown was exceeding its authority in the area.
+Hōne Heke Pōkai and his supporters cut down the flagstaff at Kororāreka four times to make this point.
+Other Ngāpuhi hapū led by Tāmati Wāka Nene sided with the British.

 On 11 March 1845 Heke, Te Ruki Kawiti and Pūmuka led an attack on Kororāreka, which was defended by English settlers and British naval forces led by Acting Commander David Robertson of HMS Hazard.
 Pākehā were evacuated from the town after a powder magazine blew up.

 The first major engagement of the northern campaign occurred at Heke’s new pā at Puketutu, near Lake Ōmāpere, 3 kilometres from his old pā of Te Kahika.
 Four hundred soldiers, seamen and marines disembarked at Onewhero on 3 May 1845 and took four days to march to Lake Ōmāpere.
 On arrival, Hulme ordered a barrage using Congreve rockets, which his marines believed capable of demolishing any Māori stockades.
 When the rockets had little effect, Hulme ordered 200 men to attack Puketutu.
 After making little progress in four hours of fighting, Hulme ordered his men to retreat, leaving 13 dead soldiers on the battlefield.
 Māori dead were about twice that number.

 There has long been controversy about the end of the Ruapekapeka battle.
 11 January was a Sunday, and for many years it was believed that Ngāpuhi had been at prayer outside the pā when the less pious British took advantage and captured it.
 However, there were few provisions left inside, so it is likely that the occupants had intended to withdraw.
 The pā had served its purpose by forcing the British to spend nearly a month carrying supplies uphill so they could attack a position with no intrinsic strategic value.